Table of Contents

 To maintain high-quality content, big publishers put big teams to handle the editing and copyediting process.
 Some other publishers outsource the publishing tasks.

-Either way, building in-house teams and paying for outsourcing services require serious money investment.
+Either way, building in-house teams and paying for outsourcing services require serious monetary investment.

-The manuscript needs to be thoroughly edited, copyedited and proofread before going into print or digital format.
-This process takes a significant amount of time that slows down the whole workflow.
+The manuscript needs to be thoroughly edited, copyedited, and proofread before going into print or digital format.
+This process takes a significant amount of time which slows down the whole workflow.

 We have discussed earlier how editing and copyediting can be made more efficient using AI.
 The role of humans will be reduced to the final quality control and review.